-B. Site-Specific Rule
+B. Proposed Site-Specific Rule

-Today's rule amends 40 CFR 258.41 by adding a new section, § 258.41(a).
-The new § 258.41(a) specifically applies to the Buncombe County Solid Waste Management Facility in Buncombe County, North Carolina and will allow Cells 1-10 of the landfill to utilize recirculation of leachate supplemented with river water, as long as each cell meets the design criteria and other requirements set forth in § 258.41(a).
+Today's proposal would amend 40 CFR 258.28(a) by adding a new paragraph § 258.28(a)(3) to refer to a new section of the rules, § 258.41.
+The new § 258.41(a) would specifically apply to the Buncombe County Solid Waste Management Facility in Buncombe County, North Carolina and would allow Cells 1-10 of the landfill to utilize recirculation of leachate supplemented with river water, as long as each cells meets the design criteria and other requirements set forth in § 258.41(a).